jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).386.png)

 This representation is called the *system representation* of the symbol.
-Each command in the system representation might what’s discussed in the previous section.
+Each command in the system representation might be what’s discussed in the previous section.

 __Symbol__, __Target Object__, __Target Type__ and __Target Interface__ only have a __Get__ command.
 The word __Get__ is simply left out in naming these command from now on.
 The word __Get__ can also be left out with __Object__, __Type__, __Interface__ and __State__ __Gets__.